Tearsheet

 Sherman Miller, President, Chief Executive Officer

-Max P. Bowman, Vice President, Chief Financial Officer, Treasurer, Secretary and Director
+Max Bowman, Vice President, Chief Financial Officer, Treasurer, Secretary and Director

-Mr. Bowman has served as Vice President and Chief Financial Officer of Cal-Maine Foods since October 2018, also holding the titles of Treasurer, Secretary, and Director.
+Mr. Bowman has served as Vice President and Chief Financial Officer of Cal-Maine Foods since October 2018, also holding the titles of Treasurer and Secretary.
 He joined the company in June 2018 as Vice President, Finance.
-A Certified Public Accountant, Mr. Bowman has extensive experience in corporate finance and accounting, financial reporting, risk management, and merger and acquisition efforts.
-Before joining Cal-Maine Foods, he was Chief Financial Officer of Southern States Utility Trailer Sales and H&P Leasing from 2014 to 2018.
-From 2003 to 2014, Mr. Bowman co-founded Tenax, LLC and Tenax Aerospace, LLC, where he served as chief executive officer, chief financial officer, and president.
-He also served as Chief Financial Officer for ChemFirst, Inc. from 1997 to 2003, which was sold to DuPont Co in December 2002.
-He began his career at Arthur Andersen & Company in 1982.
+A Certified Public Accountant, Mr. Bowman possesses extensive experience in corporate finance, accounting, financial reporting, risk management, and merger and acquisition efforts.
+Prior to Cal-Maine Foods, he served as Chief Financial Officer of Southern States Utility Trailer Sales and H&P Leasing from 2014 to 2018.
+In 2003, Mr. Bowman co-founded Tenax, LLC, a special-mission aircraft-leasing company, where he served as Chief Executive Officer, Chief Financial Officer, and President.
+From 1985 to 2002, he held progressive roles at ChemFirst, Inc., ultimately becoming Chief Financial Officer in 1997 until the company's sale to DuPont Co in December 2002.

 Adolphus B. Baker, Chairman of the Board of Directors

-Mr. Baker has served as Chairman of the Board of Directors since 2012.
-He served as Chief Executive Officer from 2010 until 2022.
-Previously, Mr. Baker served as Company President from 2010 to 2018 and as Chief Operations Officer from 1997 to 2010.
-He joined Cal-Maine Foods in 1986.
+Mr. Baker has served as Chairman of the Board of Directors for Cal-Maine Foods since 2012.
+He previously held the position of Chief Executive Officer from 2010 to 2022.
+His tenure also includes serving as Company President from 2010 to 2018 and Chief Operations Officer from 1997 to 2010.
+Mr. Baker joined Cal-Maine Foods in 1986 and prior to that, served as Company Vice President and Director of Marketing from 1987 to 2010.

 Keira Lombardo, Chief Strategy Officer